News

 IPR affiliate Sarah Schoppe-Sullivan quoted in New York Times

-Dr. Sarah Schoppe-Sullivan, a professor in the Department of Psychology, was quoted in an article by The New York Times discussing the impact of parental behavior on their children's health.
+Dr. Sarah Schoppe-Sullivan, professor of psychology, was quoted in an article by The New York Times discussing the impact of parental behavior on their children's health.

 IPR affiliate Joyce Lee named Society for Social Work and Research Fellow